Polygon Validators & Staking

 Is the largest validator the safest validator?

 Not necessarily.
 Size can indicate trust, but it can also indicate concentration risk.
-Review reliability, commission, transparency, health, and delegator distribution.
+Review reliability, commission, transparency, stake momentum, holder-data coverage, and delegator distribution.

 Is zero commission always best?